PwLDev/node-spdl/README.md

 The user is responsible for further actions performed with it's decrypted content.
 If you'd like to support your favorite artists, you can always play their tracks on the [Spotify App](https://open.spotify.com).

+We don't guarantee that your account won't be taken down, use this tool at your own risk!

+**Important note:** My account got suspended while testing this package, most likely due to the high amount of invalid requests I made.
+I highly encourage you to add `delay` when running `spdl.playlist()` and avoid making high quantity bulk requests.

 ## Credits
 - Package written by Sir [PwL](https://github.com/PwLDev).